etsangsplk/sputter/docstring/to-vector.md

 # (to-vector seq+) converts sequences to a vector
 Will concatenate a set of sequences into a vector.
-Unlike the standard `concat` function, which is lazily computed, the result of this function will be materialized immediately.
+Unlike the standard /concat/ function, which is lazily computed, the result of this function will be materialized immediately.

 ## An Example